Top Five Hidden Gems

 Ynysmaengwyn

 A short drive away is Ynysmaengwyn, just outside Tywyn.
-This beautiful woodland setting is perfect for a walk and wander, or for the more adventurous, there is an orienteering course!
-Explore the tranquil grounds of the estate once owned by the Corbett family where you can see the ruins of the once grand mansion and where the family’s coat of arms, ‘The Salt King’ can be seen displayed.
-There is also the Dovecote that stands in the grounds, a walled garden and also a Fairy Glen hidden in the woods.
-You can walk along the banks of the estuary from here, along the Broadwater to Tywyn if you feel like a longer walk, and loop back to Ynysmaengwyn along the road.
+This beautiful woodland setting is perfect for a walk and a wander, or for the more adventurous, there is an orienteering course.
+Explore the tranquil grounds of the estate - once owned by the Corbett family - where you can see the ruins of the once grand mansion and where the family’s coat of arms, ‘The Salt King’, is displayed.
+There is also the Dovecote that stands in the grounds, a walled garden and a Fairy Glen hidden in the woods.
+You can walk along the banks of the estuary from here, along the Broadwater to Tywyn, and loop back to Ynysmaengwyn along the road.

 Castell y Bere